electrikbox/Cronos/README.md

 ```
 pip install -r requirements.txt
 ```
-You can then go the `utils` directoy and launch this command in your terminal :
+You can then go the `utils` directoy and launch the server by using this command in your terminal :
 ```
 ./server_launch.sh
 ```